Brady-Prescott kicks off NFL season plus a return to London - WTMJ

 — The Raiders have back-to-back road games only once in Weeks 14-15 at Kansas City and Cleveland.

 — The Titans have five consecutive games against playoff teams from Oct.
 18 to Nov.
-14. Their eight games against 2020 playoff teams sets a franchise high since the team moved from Houston in 1999.
+14. Their eight games against 2020 playoff teams sets a franchise high since the team became the Titans in 1999.

 — Lawrence and Zach Wilson, the top two picks in this year’s draft, are scheduled to meet in Week 16 when the Jaguars visit the Jets.
 If both players start, it’ll be the fourth game in NFL history between rookie starting quarterbacks selected first and second overall.